zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     kernel.ImportFunctions(nativeFunctions, plugInName);
     ```

 - **Planner**: The planner orchestrates execution plans and strategies based on user input.
 The idea is to express how things should be carried out which then surveys as an instruction for Semantic Kernel to follow.
-It then invoke the necessary functions to carry out the task.
-Here' an example of such a plan:
+It then invokes the necessary functions to carry out the task.
+Here's an example of such a plan:

     ```csharp
     string planDefinition = "Read content from a local file and summarize the content.";